algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

 <br></br>
 - B. Description of Pac-man as a game :

     It can be a wrong question but we need to know “What is Pac-Man ?”.
 This video game is an arcade game with simple rules.
 We have a main character named “Pac-Man” that refer  to an image of a pizza with a slice removed and ghosts which are the enemies of the main character.
+Pac-Man's gameplay is centered on strategy and quick reflexes.
+Players must navigate the maze and avoid the ghosts, each of which has its own pursuit pattern.
 Then the player need to eat every little cubes without be touched by the ghosts to have an access to the next level.
+However there’s a specific cube that is bigger than the other, this cube allow Pac-man to attack the ghost and take them out for a short time and giving points for a better score and to have access to the next level.

 #### 2. Project Overview: